tclv/SBD-Lab2/doc/manual.md

 The aws-cli contains much more functionality, which can be found on the [AWS-CLI docs](https://aws.amazon.com/cli/).

-Move the phone analyser script, the dependency shell script, and the segment index to your S3 bucket.
+Move the phone analyzer script, the dependency shell script, and the segment indices to your S3 bucket.

 We are now ready to provision a cluster.
 Go to the EMR service, and select *Create Cluster*.
 Next select *Go to advanced options*, select the latest release, and check the frameworks you want to use (in this case Spark, and Hadoop).
 We need to enter some software settings specifically to ensure we are using Python 3.
 Enter the following in the *Edit software settings* dialog.
 A copy paste friendly example can be found on the [AWS site](https://aws.amazon.com/premiumsupport/knowledge-center/emr-pyspark-python-3x/).